Share this article

 COVID is transmitted more easily during colder months.
 We know this from experiences in the southern hemisphere and with other respiratory viruses.
 There is more than one reason for this.
 Perhaps the most important is that people are spending more time indoors and we have holiday gatherings in the winter months where family and friends gather indoors rather than outdoors.
 Also, the virus itself survives longer in cooler, less humid conditions, thus there is a greater risk of transmission when people do get together.
 Lastly, heated homes and surfaces tend to dry out our mucous membranes in our noses and throats which slightly decreases the body’s ability to fight the entry of the virus into our bodies.

-Christopher Ohl, M.D., infectious disease expert with Wake Forest Baptist Health for answering these important questions to help keep North Carolinians safe this flu season.
+Thanks to Christopher Ohl, M.D., infectious disease expert with Wake Forest Baptist Health for answering these important questions to help keep North Carolinians safe this flu season.